-- 4. Individual Simulation (10%): In Week 5, a URL will be sent to the whole class.
-Please finish the game and submit a brief summary by 4 pm on Oct 5 (instructions to be distributed). - 5.
+- 3. Individual Simulation (10%): A URL will be sent to the whole class.
+Please finish the game and submit a brief online summary by 4 pm on Sep 26 (instructions to be distributed). - 4.
+Group Assignment II (10%): On Oct 11, all groups please submit answers to a few questions (to be distributed). - 5.
 Active Class Participation and Contribution (15%): Attendance, preparation, and participation are essential in this class, as in any class based on the case method.
 Active engagement means that you're are listening carefully to the comments of other students and seeking opportunities to make comments that move the class discussion forward.
 Class participation will be evaluated also on (1) the effort and incentives to prepare and to participate in class discussion, and (2) the evaluation of content: - Relevance: Are your comments related to the case and the comments of others? - Advancement: Does your comment move the class discussion forward? - Fact-Based: Have you used specific data from the case, from readings, or from personal experience to support the assertions that you are making? - Logical: Is your reasoning logical?
 Do you use economic concepts correctly?